aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/chartpoint/_index.md

 ```

-Gets or sets a value indicates whether this data points is in the second pie or bar on a pie of pie or bar of pie chart
+a value indicates whether this data points is in the second pie or bar on a pie of pie or bar of pie chart

 **Returns:**
 boolean